dan-costello/hugo-dev-blog/content/posts/python-sets.md

 ---
 date: '2025-08-18T18:00:33-04:00'
 draft: false
-title: 'Python Sets - A Reminder of their Power'
+title: 'Python Sets - The Secret to Lightning-Fast Lookups'
 ---

-### Lightning-Fast Lookups!
+### Reducing lookups from minutes to milliseconds

 Python sets are a useful alternative to lists, with their main advantage being that they only allow unique members.
 My most common use case is calling set() on an existing list to remove duplicates: